matzeschmid/Cppcheck-HIS-addon/README.md

 # Installation
 Directories are the same as for Cppcheck addons.
+  - Copy `his.py` to `addons` directory of Cppcheck installation.
-Just copy `his.py` to corresponding directory of Cppcheck installation.
+  - Optional: For test purposes copy test pattern files from `addons/test` to corresponding directory of Cppcheck installation.

 # Usage
+Run `python his.py -h` or `python his.py --help` to get help on how to use HIS metric addon and show which command line options are available.

 Example how to use HIS addon with HIS metric test pattern files on a Linux machine.

 1. Create a dump file for the source files which are desired to be checked.